Roy Strong: Herefordshire

-Strong resides in the village of Much Birch in Herefordshire.
+Strong lives in the village of Much Birch in Herefordshire.
 Here, with his wife, he designed one of Britain's largest post-war formal gardens, the Laskett Gardens.
 In 1995 he and his wife commissioned the artist Jonathan Myles-Lea to paint a portrait of the house and gardens, which was completed the same year.
 Since 2010 the gardens have been open to the public by appointment, for groups of more than twenty.
 An offer by Strong to bequeath Laskett Gardens to the National Trust was rejected in 2014 after it was deemed that they fail to "reach the high rung of national and historic importance".
 Strong later announced plans to have the gardens "destroyed" after his death.
 He subsequently relented and in 2015 agreed to bequeath the gardens to the horticultural charity "Perennial" (Gardeners' Royal Benevolent Society).

 After leaving the V&A, Strong published a set of diaries that became notorious for its critical assessments of figures in the art and political worlds.
 It has been rumoured that he has retained a set for posthumous publication.
 Jan Moir commented in 2002: "His bitchy, hilarious diaries caused a storm when they were published in 1997 and although he has no plans at present to publish another set, he is keeping a private diary again."